Showing 222 items

 Photograph, Undated

-... at Queen's College did a vacation appointment in Nhill, where he met...: Western District and Gippsland.
-Whilst studying at Queen's College ...Rev Bill Trewin born 1926 Moonee Ponds.
+... at Queen's College did a vacation appointment in Nhill, where he met... and Gippsland.
+Whilst studying at Queen's College did a vacation ...Rev Bill Trewin born 1926 Moonee Ponds.
 Worked in two home missions: Western District and Gippsland.
 Whilst studying at Queen's College did a vacation appointment in Nhill, where he met Jean Bound.
 Bill and Jean married 1953.
 Bill was ordained in 1956.
 His appointments included Dunolly, Mornington, West & East Bentleigh, Moonee Ponds, Mt Waverley and Noble Park.
 In between his appointments at Bentleigh and Moonee Ponds Bill lived in Milan, where he ministered to both Italian and English speaking Congregations.
 Served as Chairman of the Presbytery of Westernport 1985-1986.
 B & W photograph of Rev. Bill Trewin (right) standing with an unidentified man.bill trewin, methodist, minister -

 Queen's College